 In March 2019, it was announced that Seat will lead the development of fully-electric city cars, costing less than 20,000 euros to replace the troika of the electric VW Up, Skoda Citigo and Seat Mii.
 The cars would be built on the VW Group’s MEB platform that will be heavily modified to be less than 4,000 mm in length.
-To get the platform to meet the cost target, engineers are looking at smaller electric motors and different battery pack configurations.
+To get the platform to meet the cost target, engineers were looking at smaller electric motors and different battery pack configurations.

 During a workshop with a group of journalists, Klaus Zyciora, the head of Volkswagen Group design was asked how long it would take to design and build a small electric car from scratch that would answer the challenges (the demand for personal mobility) following the Coronavirus pandemic.
 He replied: “We are already building such a car.”
 Not entirely sure about what the Polish journalist heard, he called up a spokesman at the VW headquarters in Wolfsburg who admitted that the company is indeed working on an electric model smaller than ID.3.

 VW ID.1 at 3.8m length

 Auto Motor Und Sport (AMS) in its August 2020 report speculates that the Christmas card released by Volkswagen in 2019 ‘teases’ the silhouette of the design concept of the ID.1.
 The illustration showed a mini car lacking B-pillars sporting a steeply sloping rear end, strong C-Pillar with a spoiler and a circumferential LED strip.